 Our soldiers put their lives on the line, every day while serving.
 It stands to reason we hold a responsibility to our service personnel and their families.
 Ensuring that our current service people are cared for, healthy, and protected is of utmost importance.
 Substance abuse, medical issues, and employment are challenges many of our veterans face.
 Workforce training, better mental health programs, quicker visits to the VA, and substance abuse help are necessary for addressing those challenges.
 No veteran should go homeless after giving their service to our country.

-The personal choice of human reproduction resides with a person, their partner and their doctor.
-It is not a decision to be made and enforced by the state.
-Access to reproductive health care and contraception should be readily available and legal, regardless of economic status or race.
+The personal choice of human reproduction resides with a person, their partner and their healthcare provider.
+It is not a decision that should be made and enforced by the state.
+Access to reproductive health care and contraception should be readily available and legal.
+Nothing about reproductive healthcare should be criminalized.

 Arizona must pass the ERA, it is far past time.
 Women do equal work and should be given equal pay.